cclearpartners/myi-docs/src/reports/table.md

 Make sure to use the appropriate filters, sorting and limit to ensure the correct record is used.

-When the List View Association only adds one field, it is possible to use the mode custom parameter, which can be set to SUM (for numeric fields) or COUNT.
+When the List View Association only adds one field, the mode custom parameter can be set on the List View Assocation.
+Available values are: SUM (for numeric fields) to show the total value of the field across all of the List View Association's results and COUNT to display how many results the List View Association has.

 #### Usecases:

-- Show the last or next Call Date, Sent Email Date, etc
+- Show the last or next Call Date, Sent Email Date, Event Attended date, etc
 - Count the number of Calls submitted or emails sent.